Ariachenyinan/Ariachenyinan.github.io/activities.md

 <img src="/images/3.png" alt="Image" class="enlarge-image" onclick="enlargeImage(this);">

 <p style="text-align: justify;">
   Organizing academic conferences and student activities has given me the opportunity to meet many talented scholars and fascinating peers.
-The pursuits of architects and urban designers can be diverse, and their experience constantly inspire me.
+The pursuits of architects and urban designers can be diverse, and their experiences constantly inspire me.
 </p>
 <br>

-- **Volunteer Asscociate of Arch.SEU**
+- **Volunteer Associate of Arch.SEU**

 <img src="/images/4.png" alt="Image" class="enlarge-image" onclick="enlargeImage(this);">